effendiian/ggp-directx-11/README.md

 *Course syllabus.*

-## Master ##

-The master branch will always be the most feature complete; the most recent assignment will be merged back into the master after submission.

 ## Assignment 2 - Meshes ##

 This branch contains the work for [Assignment 2: Meshes](https://mycourses.rit.edu/d2l/le/content/736702/viewContent/5582570/View) (link requires access to MyCourses).